Andy Mangels: Activism

 Mangels is active in the gay community, particularly in the leather and bear subcultures.
 He previously held the title of Mr. Oregon State Leather 2004.
 He has won multiple national Pantheon of Leather awards, specifically the "Northwest Regional Award" in 1995, 2005, and 2011.

-He created, moderated, and ran the "Gays In Comics" panel at San Diego's Comic-Con International for 25 years, from 1988 to 2012.
+He created, moderated, and ran the "Gays In Comics" panel at San Diego Comic-Con for 25 years, from 1988 to 2012.
 He is a founding member of the non-profit GLBTQI organization PRISM Comics, serving gay comic fans and professionals, and is a member of the group's Advisory Board.

 As an ordained minister with the Universal Life Church, Mangels performed the Unity Wedding at Denver Comic Con in June 2016.
 The wedding featured ten couples – straight, gay, lesbian, and transgender – married in front of a large crowd.

 In 2019, Mangels was the subject of state-wide and national attention when he and his husband were forced to find a new home following a 113% increase in their rent.
 The publicity surrounding this led to the passage of rent-control legislation in the state of Oregon, and Mangels was invited to attend the bill signing by Gov. Kate Brown.